JennEYoon/deep-learning/readme.md

 #### PyTorch:

+  * Udemy - PyTorch Complete class - Jose Portilla
+    * Has pytorch.yml, but can use "dlpy" env.
+Check if all libraries present.

   * PyTorch - Tutorial from SciPy 2020

-  * PyTorch - Udacity Introduction, free class, Meetup NOVA
+  * PyTorch - Udacity Introduction, free class, Meetup NOVA Deep Learning (other one)

-  * Udemy - PyTorch Complete class - Jose Portilla

 ---

 ###  IV.
 Setup, Environment: